 - This strategy includes a partnership with BC Housing providing matching capital funding ($30 mil) and the Province on the support services side.

 - The Summit at Quadra Village 320-unit residential complex and dementia care facility will replace Oak Bay Lodge and Mount Tolmie Hospital.

 - The Capital Region Hospital District (CRHD) has completed the project design and is building the Summit on behalf of Island Health.

 950 Kings Road

 Acquired as a strategic land holding for future use, development or sale by the CRHD, the 3.5 acre property at 950 Kings Road is one half of the overall 7 acre former Blanshard School property acquired from School District 61.
-Presently, this location is partially leased for five years (March 2021) to the Vancouver Career College, operating as CDI College, and the remainder of the site will be used for a project office and a laydown area to support the construction of The Summit project through to 2019.
+Presently, this location is partially leased for five years to the Vancouver Career College, operating as CDI College, and the remainder of the site is used for a project office and a laydown area to support the construction of The Summit project through to the end of 2019.